Skip to main content

 Petty cash is a small amount of money kept on the company’s premises for minor expenses, there’s usually no more than a few hundred pounds – unless the company Christmas party is around the corner.

-It seems simple enough, but actually petty cash is often prone to abuse, easy to lose track of, and susceptible to theft.
+It seems simple enough, but actually cash is often prone to abuse, easy to lose track of, and susceptible to theft.

 In modern times, many consider it outdated, with safer and equally convenient alternatives available for small purchases.

 Don’t know where you stand?
-That’s where we come in, we’ve put together this handy blog to help you understand all the challenges, benefits, and best practices when it comes to efficient petty cash management.
+That’s where we come in, we’ve put together this handy blog to help you understand all the challenges, benefits, and best practices when it comes to efficient cash management.

 The 3 biggest challenges with petty cash management